 Monthly payment amounts will be based on how much you borrowed and how long it takes you to repay the loan.
 You can change the plans at any time.
 There are no penalties if you make payments before they are due or pay more than the amount due each month.
-The following are several repayment plans available:
+Please see Appendix 6 for a chart of repayment plan options.